CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 * A digital credential is a set of machine-readable claims that can be verified.
 A digital credential can be used to increase efficiency of sharing trusted information while reducing or eliminating fraud due to misuse or modification.
 (TS-115 D1)

-* **Credential** [103-1]() an assertion of identity, qualification, competence, authority, rights, privileges, permissions, status, eligibility, or asset ownership (or a combination of these).
+* **Credential** An assertion of identity, qualification, competence, authority, rights, privileges, permissions, status, eligibility, or asset ownership (or a combination of these).
 A Credential contains a set of one or more Claims asserted about one or more Subjects.
+[CAN/CIOSC 103-1](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-digital-trust/digital-trust-fundamentals/)

 * **Verifiable Credential** [California](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220SB786#93ENR) means a cryptographically secure set of information that is both of the following: (A) Created in accordance with open standards that comply with all existing privacy protections.
 (B) Shared through a user-controlled, portable means that can be authenticated through publicly available services.

 * **Credential** A document, object, or data structure that vouches for the identity of a person or other entity through some method of trust and authentication.
 [World Bank](https://www.developer.tech.gov.sg/assets/files/GovTech%20World%20Bank%20NDI%20APEX%20report.pdf)

-### Further definitions may provided by the evaluator or vendor:
+### Further definitions may provided by the evaluator or vendor

 * Relevant definitions